 - Connect the battery by attaching its wires to the battery’s terminals.
 Attach red to positive and black to negative.

 The last steps are setting up some controls.
 Most of these have to do with the control board.

-For the final steps, you will want to set your gate’s closed position limit, adjust its stall force setting, set the auto-close timing (which will determine how long the gate remains open before it closes.
-This setting is optional.
-If desired, you can turn this setting off.).
+You will want to set your gate’s closed position limit, adjust its stall force setting and set the auto-close timing.
+Which will determine how long the gate remains open before it closes.
+However, this setting is optional, if desired, you can disable this setting.

-When you decide to install an automatic gate opener, leave the welders and electricians behind, and take on this project, yourself.
-Follow these few steps to get your automatic gate opener up and running.
-Taking a few hours out of your day could provide your home or your business with the security that you and your employees need.
+When you decide to install an automatic gate opener, leave the welders and electricians behind and take on this project yourself.
+Follow these easy steps to get your automatic gate opener up and running.
+Taking a few hours out of your day could provide your home or your business with the security that you need.